-Why we picked the Acer Aspire E 15:
+What we thought of the Acer Aspire 5:

 College is an expensive proposition, and sometimes you have other things to spend your money on than a new laptop.
-That’s why it’s great to not have to compromise with the Acer Aspire E 15, a 15.6-inch notebook that’s incredibly affordable and yet equips today’s modern components.
-For example, you can pick up an Aspire E 15 configuration for only $350 with a seventh-generation Core i3-7100U processor, 4GB of RAM, and a 1TB hard disk drive (HDD) for only $350.
-Or, you can jump up to reasonable $600 for an Aspire E 15 that sports an eighth-generation Intel Core i5-8250U, 8GB of RAM, a 256GB SATA SSD, and a discrete Nvidia GeForce MX150 GPU that’s good enough for some light gaming during study breaks.
+That’s why it’s great not to have to compromise with the Acer Aspire 5, a 15.6-inch notebook that’s incredibly affordable and is still equipped with fast, modern components.
+For example, you can pick up a configuration with an 8th-gen Core i5-8145U CPU, 8GB of RAM, and a 256GB SSD.
+You can increase or decrease some of these specs, but watch to see how pricing is affected if you try it!

-In either case, you’ll also enjoy a 1080p display and excellent connectivity with two USB-A 3.0 ports, a USB-A 2.0 port, a USB-C 3.1 port for futuristic support, an Ethernet port for connecting to your dorm’s network, and both VGA and HDMI video connections.
+In either case, you’ll also enjoy a 1080p display and excellent connectivity with two USB-A 3.0 ports, a USB-A 2.0 port, a USB-C 3.1 port, an Ethernet port for wired networking, and a full-size HDMI video connection.
 In a day and age where companies are sidelining compatibility concerns, that’s nothing to sneeze at.
-But perhaps most impressive is the Aspire E 15’s generous battery capacity, in our testing, met Acer’s own 12-hour estimate when looping a local video.
+But perhaps most impressive is the Aspire 5 generous battery capacity.
+In our testing, the Aspire 5 exceeded Acer’s 7-hour estimate when browsing the web, at just over nine hours.
 You’ll be free to roam campus all day without lugging around a power brick or having to dash back to your dorm for extra charging.

-If you can scrounge up some extra cash, then you should look at some of the prettier machines on our list.
-However, if you’d rather save your money for some better dorm room furniture or that textbook you don’t even need, then the Acer Aspire E 15 can meet your basic requirements with some room to spare.
-In face, we think that many people, students or not, might consider the Aspire E 15 to be all the notebook they need.
+If you can scrounge up some extra cash, then you could look at some of the prettier machines on our list.
+However, if you’d rather save your money for some better dorm room furniture or textbooks, then the Acer Aspire E 15 can meet your basic requirements with some room to spare.

 How we test